 Shared Feature Extractor (Transformer-based Similarity Model): A single, weight-shared Transformer-based feature extractor processes both input sequences and .
 Sharing weights ensures that both sequences are mapped into the same representation space, facilitating meaningful comparison.
 This extractor comprises:

 Input Embedding: A linear layer projects the input dimension D to the model’s hidden dimension model_dim.
-An appropriate scaling factor (model_dim) is applied post-embedding.
+An appropriate scaling factor (model_dim) is applied to post-embedding.

 Positional Encoding: Standard sinusoidal positional encodings are added to the embeddings to provide the model with information about the temporal order of the frames.

 Transformer Encoder Stack: A stack of L identical Transformer encoder layers processes the position-aware embeddings.
 Each layer contains a multi-head self-attention (MHSA) mechanism followed by a position-wise feed-forward network (FFN).
-MHSA allows the model to jointly attend to information from different representation subspaces at different positions, capturing complex spatio-temporal dependencies, while the FFN applies a non-linear transformation.
+MHSA allows the model to jointly attend to information from different representation subspaces at various positions, capturing complex spatio-temporal dependencies, while the FFN applies a non-linear transformation.
 Layer normalization and dropout are applied within each layer for stabilization and regularization.
-The output of the feature extractor for a sequence m M is a feature sequence F∈RT×model_dim.
+The output of the feature extractor for a sequence M is a feature sequence F∈RT×model_dim.

 Temporal Pooling: To obtain a fixed-size representation of the entire sequence, irrespective of its length T, a temporal pooling operation is applied to the output feature sequence F. Mean pooling aggregates the features across the time dimension, resulting in a single feature vector f∈RT×model_dimfor each input sequence (fA for MA, fB for MB).